robxyz567/tic-tac-toe-console/README.md

 This is a tic-tac-toe game written in Python version 3.9.
-Owner and original author of the code is 'robxyz567@gmail.com'.
+Owner of the code is 'robxyz567@gmail.com'.